 If you are facing domestic abuse charges, you need an aggressive defense attorney to help you in the courtroom.
 Attorneys who are specialized in domestic abuse have experience with these charges and are your best option to get out of this situation.
 Defense attorneys can reason and negotiate with the prosecutors to reduce or dismiss your charges.
 The trial lawyer you hire should maintain contact with you while you are in and out of the courtroom and should protect your rights at all costs.

-If you have been accused of a domestic abuse crime, contact one of our highly experienced Haddonfield criminal defense lawyers at the Law Offices of Agre & St. John for legal help.
+If you have been accused of a domestic abuse crime, contact one of our highly experienced Haddonfield criminal defense lawyers at Agre & St. John for legal help.
 We will evaluate every case to ensure that every detail is covered in court and that your future is protected.
 For an initial consultation, call us at 856-428-7797 or complete our online form.
 Located in Haddonfield, New Jersey, we serve clients throughout South Jersey, including Burlington County, Camden County, Gloucester County, and Salem County.